brunurd/diplomata-unity/README.md

 #**Diplomata**

-A fully featured solution to dialogue based games made with Unity.
+A Unity fully-featured solution to dialogue based games using fuzzy logic.
 Create, edit, translate, set audio files and print screenplay of your game dialogue, all inside Unity Editor.